 These rubbish containers were also in Sava Square.
 I’ve seen pictures of the restoration project of the square.
 It was big news in the Serbian press.
 It will be interesting to see the new square, once the works have been completed.

 As a matter of fact, I will only write about many changes and improvements in Belgrade in my future posts.
 I am very glad that, after decades of complete neglect, the city is finally receiving due attention and care.

 SUMMER NIGHT CITY – BELGRADE BY NIGHT

 Summer Night City was ABBA’s mega hit in 1978.
 An excellent song, still vibrant and relevant after so many years.
 ABBA released this song between the two legendary albums – The Album and Voulez-Vous.
-I still remember buying the single at the time when it was released.
+I still remember buying a single when they released it.